-Winners of the 2023 Knowledge Translation Student Award
+Winners of the 2024 NCCPH Knowledge Translation Student Awards

-The National Collaborating Centres for Public Health (NCCPH) are pleased to announce the winners of the 2023 NCCPH Knowledge Translation (KT) Student Award.
+The National Collaborating Centres for Public Health (NCCPH) are pleased to announce the winners of the 2024 NCCPH Knowledge Translation Student Award.
 This award recognizes the efforts of graduate students at Canadian universities studying public health and using knowledge translation in their research.

 Their applications were reviewed and scored based on the following criteria: